hartleybrody/flask-boilerplate/readme.md

 {{APP_BLURB}}

 ### Install python dependencies
+If this is the first time you're setting up the project, you'll need to create a new virtual environment for it.

+    mkvirtualenv {{APP_SLUG}}

-This project assumes you already have [direnv](https://github.com/direnv/direnv) installed globally on your system.
+This project assumes you already have [autoenv](https://github.com/kennethreitz/autoenv) installed globally on your system.

-    brew install direnv
+    brew install autoenv

-The first time you `cd` into the project directory, direnv will take a minute to set things up, including automatically creating a new virtual environment.
-It will use python3 since this is specified in the `.envrc` file.
+The first time you `cd` into the project directory, autoenv will ask your permission to source the `.env` file.

-Note that while `.envrc` is initially provided for you, any configuration information you put in there should NOT be committed.
-Let's go ahead and remove it from git tracking.
+Note that while `.env` is initially provided for you, any configuration information you put in there should NOT be committed.
+Let's remove it from git tracking.

     git rm -r --cached .envrc